Giant congenital nevus

 You should have all birthmarks looked at by a health care provider.
 A skin biopsy may be needed to confirm the diagnosis or check for cancer cells.

-An MRI of the brain might be done if the nevus is over the spine.
+An MRI of the brain or spine might be done if the nevus is over the spine.
 A giant nevus on the spine may be linked to brain or spinal cord problems.

 Your provider will measure the dark skin area every year and may take pictures to check if the spot is getting larger.